EmpathyBytes/scavenger-hunt-app/types/updated_readme.md

 - Sessions can only be deleted if they have no users.

 **Deletion Process:**
-To delete a user or a team, UI programmers should:
+To delete a user, UI programmers should:
 1. Remove the user associations in each session.
 2. Ensure the user has no active associations.
 3. Remove the user from all sessions.